huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Compounding Effect.md

 ---

-> _“It isn't the mountains ahead to climb that wear you out; it's the pebble in your shoe.” — Muhammad Ali_
+> _“It isn’t the mountains ahead to climb that wear you out; it’s the pebble in your shoe.” — Muhammad Ali_

-* You can't conquer the mountain in your path until you remove the pebble in your shoes.
+* You can’t conquer the mountain in your path until you remove the pebble in your shoes.
-* What truly exhausts us isn't always the big, obvious obstacle — it's the small, nagging issue we ignore/overlook.
+* What truly exhausts us isn’t always the big, obvious obstacle — it’s the small, nagging issue we ignore/overlook.
 * The real threat to progress often comes from within or from things we deem too minor to fix.
-It's like trying to run a marathon while ignoring a blister.
+It’s like trying to run a marathon while ignoring a blister.
 * How it applies in life:
 	* A student might fail not because the coursework is too hard, but because they keep doubting their intelligence.
 	* A relationship might crumble not from a huge fight, but from years of minor miscommunications or unspoken resentment.